arianlopezc/marcador.io/README.md

 ## Overview

-Marcador.io allows you to assign a numeric value to an identifier that represents an item, to a client or user of your system, by performing one of the following operations: add, subtract, add percentage, subtract percentage, and set value.
+Marcador.io allows you to submit events as requests in order to assign a numeric value to an identifier that represents an item, to a client or user of your system, by performing one of the following operations: add, subtract, add percentage, subtract percentage, and set value.
 <br/>
 <br/>
 These operations can be directly performed by making requests to the appropriate endpoints, or by uploading a CSV file with operations represented as records to the API.
 All of the records and requests on the endpoints will be processed as events in the order that they are sent to marcador.io.